seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-3.md

 You have successfully registered Microsoft.Insights and Microsoft.AlertsManagement resource providers

-### Task 2: Create and configure an Azure Log Analytics workspace and Azure Automation-based solutions
+### Task 2: Create and configure an Azure Automation-based solutions

 In this task, you will create and configure an Azure Log Analytics workspace and Azure Automation-based solutions